 Take your aspirin with food and water.
 This can reduce side effects.
 You may need to stop taking this medicine before surgery or dental work.
 Always talk to your provider before you stop taking this medicine.
-If you had a heart attack or a stent placed, be sure to ask your heart doctor if it is ok to stop taking aspirin.
+If you have had a heart attack or a stent placed, be sure to ask your heart doctor if it is OK to stop taking aspirin.

 If you miss a dose of your aspirin, take it as soon as possible.
 If it is time for your next dose, take your usual amount.
-Do NOT take extra pills.
+Do not take extra pills.

 Store your medicines in a cool, dry place.
 Keep them away from children.

 When to Call the Doctor